mikehall314/electron-comlink/README.md

 await link.doSomethingElse(); // Returns "Did something in the background"
 ```

+# Gotchas
+Comlink currently expects `MessagePort` to be available on the global object, which is not the case in Electron's
+background process.
+This means we have to patch `MessagePort` on to `global`, *before* loading Comlink, by calling
+`ElectronMessageAdapter.patchMessagePort(global);`.
+If you load Comlink before patching `MessagePort` then Electron
+will crash.

 # Known Bugs
-* Currently, this library doesn't work at all 😛 because `Comlink` is looking for `MessagePort` which doesn't exist in NodeJS.
-Hopefully that is something which we can fix!
-* The `transferList` argument to `.postMessage()` is not currently supported, as Electron lacks this mechanism, AFAIK!
+* The `transferList` argument to `.postMessage()` is not currently supported as, AFAIK, Electron lacks this mechanism.